 Married for more than 30 years to her husband Stan, Mrs. Afoa is the mother of two sets of adult twins—Shaina & Savannah and Stanson & Sierra.

 “Anyone who does anything to help a child in his life is a hero to me.”

-In her free time, Mrs. Larsen enjoys spending time with her family full of boys where they can often be found outside, playing and exploring, reading a good book, or creating something new!
+In her free time, Mrs. Wackowski enjoys spending time with her husband and their three boys where they can often be found outside skiing or hiking.

 Originally from Boston, Massachusetts, Mrs. McLaughlin joined SEAS in 2016 after earning a certification to teach in Alaska.
 She taught fourth grade for several years and now enjoys teaching second grade.
 Previously she taught at two Catholic schools in Boston.